microsoft/datashaper/docs/verbs/bin.md

+# bin

-**bin** sorts continuous data into defined buckets.
+Sorts continuous data into defined buckets.
 Values in the input table cell are replaced in the output with the lower bin boundary that they fall within.

 Multiple binning strategies are supported: